NAICNO/Jobanalyzer/naicreport/README.md

 redundant reporting.

-`naicreport` is really a superstructure for a number of more or less related and more or less ad-hoc commands, expressed as verb arguments to `naicreport` itself, here are the ones considered so far:
+`naicreport` is really a superstructure for a number of more or less related and more or less ad-hoc commands, expressed as verb arguments to `naicreport` itself, here are the main ones considered so far (but run `naicreport help` for a full list):

 - `naicreport ml-cpuhog <options>` will digest the `cpuhog.csv` logs produced by the `../production/sonalyze/ml-nodes/cpuhog.sh` script and will report new offending jobs to a Proper